 Many organisations are only just waking up to the realisation that there is an increasing need to store and catalogue a growing number of video and other media files in a system that has the capacity and processing power to cope, without overwhelming a basic DAM system.
 Just one minute of video from an iPhone takes up around 80MB of disk space.
 A corporate meeting of 30 mins at that quality is 2.4GB, and if you work in the media-space you might be recording at 50Mbps, where a one hour video requires over 20GB of space.

-is an excellent solution to this issue.
+Our Imagen system is an excellent solution to this issue.
 Imagen is designed for the secure, long-term archive of media files.
 It is not designed for a production workflow environment, but once you have sweated for hours over the finished product, we can safely store that for the future.

 A MAM system should enable you to store a multitude of different media types and formats and make them all simply searchable with easy reviewing and retrieval.